yudai-yam/data_catalog/README.rst

 Data Extraction from DB
 ------------
-Extract data from BDWH DB as a JSON file.
+Extract data from DB as a JSON file.

 .. code-block::

-    extract_bdwh
+    extract_db

 Build RST files using the extracted data
 ------------